 How many various alcohol and drug rehab clinics are available in the state of Missouri?
 Is it better to attend an addiction clinic in a different state or stay within the state of Missouri?
 Will attending a treatment clinic help my legal situation?
 We can help with these questions.

+Addicted.org has a database of more than 4000 different rehab clinics for alcohol and drug dependencies such as outpatient, withdrawal management facilities, residential programs, and no-cost treatments in the U.S. We can suggest addiction treatment centers that fit your budget.
+A confidential assessment will be conducted over the phone by a trained counselor to come up with the best advice for addiction treatment options.
+We have helped thousands of people across the U.S. addicted to drugs with drug and alcohol treatment.
 Addicted.org has a unique approach.
 The first counselor contacted will be designated to you until you or your loved one are attending an addiction treatment.
-At anytime, you will be able to contact this counselor.
+At any time, you will be able to contact this counselor.
 When you contact Addicted.org, You become the most important person to us.

 Missouri Drug Abuse Facts

 The majority of the distribution of methamphetamine, cocaine, marijuana, and heroin is controlled by Mexican drug traffickers.
 Some of the meth, cocaine, and heroin are also coming into the state by organizations linked to other states such as Texas, California, and Arizona.
 Additionally, smaller amounts of methamphetamine labs are being located throughout the state.
 Other drugs have seen an increase in demand due to cocaine shortage, such as marijuana and heroin.